chillblox/jdk14-log/README.md

-jdk-log is a simple to use `java.util.logging.Logger` wrapper.
+jdk-log is a simple to use framework that wraps `java.util.logging.Logger`.

 Beside parameterized logging and logging level testing API, it also provides logging callbacks and parameterization of logging statements in presence of an exception/throwable.

 # Features